smilers/windows-itpro-docs/windows/client-management/mdm/policy-csp-deliveryoptimization.md

 <!-- DODelayCacheServerFallbackBackground-Description-Begin -->
 <!-- Description-Source-DDF-Forced -->
-Specifies the time in seconds to delay the fallback from Cache Server to the HTTP source for a background content download.
-Note that the DODelayBackgroundDownloadFromHttp policy takes precedence over this policy to allow downloads from peers first.
+For background downloads that use a cache server, specifies the time to wait before falling back to download from the original HTTP source.
 <!-- DODelayCacheServerFallbackBackground-Description-End -->

 <!-- DODelayCacheServerFallbackBackground-Editable-Begin -->